draeloslab/Bubblewrap/Readme.md

         # show the estimated likelihood across space for the next data point
         bpf.show_nstep_pred_pdf(self.ax[1,1], br, other_axis=self.ax[1,0], fig=self.fig, offset=1)

+# instantiate the (optional) object to make the video
 am = CustomAnimation()

 # define the object to coordinate all the other objects